- NCEA Level 2 which must include 12 credits in Level 1 Mathematics.

-- Alternative requirements = evidence of literacy, numeracy and an ability to study at the appropriate level.
+- Evidence of literacy, numeracy and an ability to study at the appropriate level.
 This can be through study, work and/or life experience (assessments are available).
 Applicants are required to have competent computer skills.

 - You will need to supply a cover letter, CV, Level 2 Comprehensive First Aid Certificate, Health declaration form, two referee reports demonstrating your character, community/work-related skills and suitability to become a nurse.
-Please see the Completing your application section below for more information and to download the necessary forms.
+Please see the Completing your application section below for more information.

 - Shortlisted applicants may be interviewed.